Avokadoen/GPUPE/README.md

 # GL GPUPE
+Currently: just a playground for opengl + sdl in rust

+Planned:
 This is a proof of concept for a pixel engine I have been drafting.
 The plan is to use gfx-hal + a window framework (winit?) to build the actual engine, I wanted to have a simpler environment to build a prototype in to get some experience first.